 Diversity, Equity, and Inclusion

 An important part of increasing the number of underrepresented minorities in medicine, is helping them get there.
-The medachieve program is a vibrant one in our school and allows middle school and high school students, who might not have a physician role model, to see themselves in the field, to come to campus, meet our students, and get a taste of doctoring.
+We have pathway programs for k-12 and college students.
+The Medachieve program is a vibrant one in our school and allows middle school and high school students, who might not have a physician role model, to see themselves in the field, to come to campus, meet our students, and get a taste of doctoring.
 We partner with Mentoring in Medicine to help students plan a path forward to graduate as a health professional with advanced science training.

 Our MS in Biomedical Sciences is designed for students who need to strengthen their application to medical school, or other health science programs such PA, PT, OT, and pharmacy.
 It serves as a strong feeder into our DO program, and many of our successful underrepresented minority graduates started in this master’s program.